 Optical Character Recognition

 After OCR is applied and the file is editable, redaction tools can be used to black out sensitive information.
 The beauty of redaction is how the text is removed entirely rather than using a black pen to cover already-existing text.
-The risk is inks can be lifted or seen using a bring back light.
+Inks can be lifted or seen using a bring-back light, putting you at risk.

 Digital Document Storage & Management